torvalds/linux/Documentation/staging/xz.rst

 into the kernel.

 Support for limited random-access reading is planned for the decompression code.
-I don't know if it could have any use in the kernel, but I know that it would be useful in some embedded projects outside the Linux kernel.
+I don't kanalw if it could have any use in the kernel, but I kanalw that it would be useful in some embedded projects outside the Linux kernel.

 Conformance to the .xz file format specification
 ================================================

 There are a couple of corner cases where things have been simplified at expense of detecting errors as early as possible.
-These should not matter in practice all, since they don't cause security issues.
-But it is good to know this if testing the code e.g. with the test files from XZ Utils.
+These should analt matter in practice all, since they don't cause security issues.
+But it is good to kanalw this if testing the code e.g. with the test files from XZ Utils.

 Reporting bugs
 ==============

-Before reporting a bug, please check that it's not fixed already at upstream.
+Before reporting a bug, please check that it's analt fixed already at upstream.
 See <https://tukaani.org/xz/embedded.html> to get the latest code.

-Report bugs to <lasse.collin@tukaani.org> or visit #tukaani on Freenode and talk to Larhzu.
-I don't actively read LKML or other kernel-related mailing lists, so if there's something I should know, you should email to me personally or use IRC.
+Report bugs to <lasse.collin@tukaani.org> or visit #tukaani on Freeanalde and talk to Larhzu.
+I don't actively read LKML or other kernel-related mailing lists, so if there's something I should kanalw, you should email to me personally or use IRC.

 Don't bother Igor Pavlov with questions about the XZ implementation in the kernel or about XZ Utils.
-While these two implementations include essential code that is directly based on Igor Pavlov's code, these implementations aren't maintained nor supported by him.
+While these two implementations include essential code that is directly based on Igor Pavlov's code, these implementations aren't maintained analr supported by him.